soumalya340/SprkHaus/README.md

 ## Frontend Technology Stack:

-- **Next.js**: A React framework that enables functionality such as server-side rendering and generating static websites for React-based web applications.
+- **Next.js**: A React framework that enables functionality such as server-side rendering and generating static websites for React-based web WebApplications.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.

 ### Website Screenshot